NOTICE

 TERRITORY MAP

 A 3D and 2D map showing each throw and all its permutations as connected dots.
-Input a specific throw or wallet address using the field in the bottom right.
 Over 435 million permutations exist across the full collection space.

 This artwork, website, and related smart contracts are provided as is.